jp3-pulse-creative/am-globaltag/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-paging/README.txt

 4. Ensure Ajax Load More is installed prior to activating the plugin.
 5. Activate the plugin in the Plugin dashboard.

 == Upgrade Notice ==

 == Changelog ==

+= 2.1.0 - August 18, 2025 =
+* NEW: Added new pagination colors.
+* UPDATE: Updated existing pagination colors to match the new core Ajax Load More colors.
+* UPDATE: New hover and focus styles for paging navigation.
+* UPDATE: Code cleanup and various UI/UX updates.

 = 2.0.2 - June 9, 2025 =
 * UPDATE: Updated load_text_domain action to remove PHP warning.